Websockets in Kubernetes

 Conclusion

-In my particular case the Websocket connection closes relatively fast (20 seconds on average) that there is no need for session storage when the pod is evicted.
-The shutdown grace time is one minute, more than enough time to handle the workload.
+In my case, the WebSocket connections are short-lived—around 20 seconds on average.
+That means there’s no real need for persisting session state, even when a pod gets evicted.
+The shutdown grace period is set to one minute, which gives the pod more than enough time to wrap things up.

 Future considerations